 The reason for this requirement is to prevent serious crimes such as money laundering and terrorist financing.
 When UBOs are not disclosed, it creates an opportunity for individuals to launder money through the company.
 Therefore, countries should prioritize UBO identification to combat these types of financial crimes.
 By properly identifying UBOs, financial institutions can take appropriate steps to mitigate the risk of illicit activities and ensure compliance with regulatory requirements.
-Today, different AML software solutions help companies identify and screen UBOs in the sanction, watch or PEP lists.
+Today, different AML software solutions help companies identify and screen UBOs in the sanction, watch, or PEP lists.

-Who Is Ultimate Beneficial Owner (UBO)?
+Who is the Ultimate Beneficial Owner (UBO)?

 - People who have at least a 25% stake in the capital of the legal entity